-Why should you understand the lifecycle of a carpenter bee?
+Why should you understand the life cycle of a carpenter bee?
 The most important step to prevent carpenter bees from nesting in your home is being aware of when their season starts.
 Being proactive to their arrival, rather than reactive to the destruction, is the key to carpenter bee treatment.

-By the end of summer and early fall, male carpenter bees who have not found a mate will start to become more active as their instinct to find a home for winter increases.
+In August and September, new carpenter bee adults emerge from their nests to feed before they overwinter6.
 This is essentially a second season for the carpenter bee traps.
-During this time it is likely many of the males will find their way to the traps in search for an easy and safe home.
+During this time it is likely many of the young adult bees will find their way to the traps in search for an easy and safe home.